mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 5 18 63
 6 21 84

 SKILL LEVEL COSTS

 Each skill must be bought one level at a time, including level 0.
-With the exception of Jack-of-All- Trades, all skills cost the same to learn and develop, the cost of obtaining a skill based on its new level.
+With the exception of Jack-of-All-Trades, all skills cost the same to learn and develop, the cost of obtaining a skill based on its new level.
 The Jack-of-All- Trades skill costs five times the value listed on the Skill Level Costs table.

 The usual limit of level 4 applies to all skills unless the Referee chooses to remove it.
 The Skill Level Costs table includes skill increase costs beyond level 4 for the sake of completeness.

 As a guideline, taking one skill at level 3, two at level 2 and three at level 1 plus six skills at level 0 costs a Traveller 111 points.
 The Traveller would also have some free level 0 skills as a result of his background.

 RANK AND OTHER BENEFITS

 Rank and other benefits are bought with points like anything else the Traveller wants to have.
 All items in the Rank and Benefits table are bought outright rather than by level.

 Negative values indicate a points gain for taking a Rival or Enemy.
 No more than three Rivals or Enemies can be taken by the Traveller.

 Benefit Item permits the Traveller to choose any of the standard benefit items for their career (or any career